strongjz/jamesstrong.dev/content/post/code-lou-2019.md

 It's always a great feeling as a speaker to have a full house and LOTS of questions.
 We had a great session this go around!
-I changed up the format for the exercises, utilizing [katacoda](https://www.katacoda.com/contino/courses/kubernetes) this time instead of native GCP and kubectl.
+I changed up the format for the exercises, utilizing [katacoda](https://www.katacoda.com/contino/courses/kubernetes) this time instead of native GCP/GKE and kubectl.
 It helped reduce the time for setup and made the experience smoother for both me as a speaker and the workshop attendees.
 I think I will continue to use this service.

 Here is the [presentation](https://contino.github.io/intro-k8) and [code](https://github.com/contino/intro-k8)